cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 - Use Group Policy or Intune CSP settings

   You can configure Group Policy or Intune Configuration Service Provider (CSP) settings to upgrade Office 2019 to Microsoft 365 Apps for enterprise without deploying a separate installation package.
-This method leverages the existing Office installation and updates it to Microsoft 365 Apps.
+This method uses the existing Office installation and updates it to Microsoft 365 Apps.

   - Enable the Group Policy setting *Upgrade Office 2019 to Microsoft 365 Apps for enterprise* located at: